Integrated Package

 course while changing the attitude (yaw, pitch, and roll).

-flight of vehicle even with complicated flight patterns can be simulated
+of vehicle even with complicated flight patterns can be simulated without

 such as a motor control, because of applying